 FnMut can change the environment since it mutably borrows values.

-When we create a closure, Rust infers how we want to reference the environment based on how the closure uses the values from the environment.
+When we create a closure, Rust infers which to use based on how the closure uses the values from the environment.
 In Listing 13-12, the equal_to_x closure borrows x immutably (so equal_to_x has the Fn trait) since the body of the closure only needs to read the value in x.

 If we want to force the closure to take ownership of the values it uses in the environment, we can use the move keyword before the parameter list.
-This is mostly useful when passing a closure to a new thread in order to move the data to be owned by the new thread.
+This is mostly useful when passing a closure to a new thread in order to move the data so that it’s owned by the new thread.

 We’ll have more examples of move closures in Chapter 16 when we talk about concurrency, but for now here’s the code from Listing 13-12 with the move keyword added to the closure definition and using vectors instead of integers, since integers can be copied rather than moved:

 Filename: src/main.rs